 - Waste and recycle pollution

 As you can see, we are not on a good path for continuing to sustain all aspects of life.
-This is also a poverty issue because climate crisis is already wrecking the lives of millions of people.
+This is consequently a growing poverty issue due to the climate crisis already wrecking the lives of millions of people.
 Those who did the least to cause the problem are the worst effected.
 The frequency of extreme weather conditions such as floods, droughts, cyclones, heatwaves and wildfires are increasing to unprecedented levels.
-People in poorer countries are at least four times more likely to be effected by extreme weather conditions than those in rich countries We all have a part to play – and we must act now.
-Some actions most of us can participate in individually are:
+People in poorer countries are particularly at least four times more likely to be affected by extreme weather conditions than those in rich countries.

 - Improve home insulation.